 Once support from PTC's global ambassador programme was secured, along with the buy-in from 1Worx and its sister company, productONE, the establishment of the lab progressed very rapidly.
-Mngadi was appointed champion of the Emerging Lab at TUT, responsible for establishing and managing student projects and supporting their practical progress.
+Mngadi was appointed, along with TUT counterparts, to manage the Emerging Lab.
+He is responsible for establishing and managing student projects and supporting their practical progress.
 "I initiate the projects and create the scenarios, based on real-world implementation.
 Then I support students in the use of our IIoT technology to implement successful solutions," he says.